jfo/weblog/content/post/monads.md

 thing and it knows how to make a new one.

-`bind` is a function that knows how to _apply a function to an underlying type contained inside of another type._ This is the "knowing how to break apart" part.
+`bind` is a function that knows how to _apply a function to an underlying type contained inside of another type._

-For this example, the underlying type is a `number`, and the another type is a `Thing`.
+For this example, the underlying type is a `number`, and the another type is a `Thing`, which is just an object with a `value` property that is a number!

 ```js
 const bind = function(fn: Function, mx: Thing) {